antoooks/antoooks.github.io/_posts/2021-12-17-All-You-Need-To-Know-AWS-Solutions-Architect-Associate.md

 ### Resource Tagging
 - Maximum key length = 128 unicode characters
 - Maximum value length = 255 unicode characters
-- `aws:` tag prefix is reserver for AWS, we can’t add, edit, or delete tags with this prefix.
+- `aws:` tag prefix is reserved for AWS, we can’t add, edit, or delete tags with this prefix.

 - - - -
 ## Compute as a Service